Silarn/EDMC-ExploData/README.md

 ## Journal Importing

 The plugin contains a threaded journal importing process, though this must be initiated by another plugin.
 It will track completed journal files and can be started and stopped on demand.
+Hook functions are used to initialize the parse, track progress, and notify (and trigger data / display updates) once complete.

+## EDSM Parsing

+ExploData supports parsing data from EDSM.
+Hook functions must be set up to trigger the parse and notify plugins which make use of the data.

 ## Installation